Kasra-Kamran/Vulkan-Image-Viewer/README.md

 This is an image viewer, built with Vulkan and Qt6.

-To build and follow these steps:
+To build and run follow these steps:
 ```
 git clone --recurse-submodules REPO_URL
 cd REPO_FOLDER